 This blog post is 'the missing link' for me with Montessori - I have never tried lessons with her because it seems insane - she learns by imitation and by doing things herself - but sitting down and watching - no way!
 And your post about mats was helpful too - thanks--Gypsy

-Ok, I know this is a really old post, but I ran across it googling.
+Ok, I know this is a really old post, but I ran across it by googling.
 As a Montessori Assistant to Infancy (0-3), I give toddlers lessons all day long.
-They look a little different than 3-6 lessons, and have more turntaking in the middle of the long ones, especially for Practical life.
-3 period lessons: I drop the 3rd period, and wait for the child to verbalize the word on their own.
-Sooner or later, they usually will, especially once they hit the language explosion (somewhere 18 mo-2ish, usually. we bake bread, wash cloths and dishes, button, and polish shoes... and so many other things.
+They look a little different than 3-6 lessons and have more turn-taking in the middle of the long ones, especially for Practical life.
+3-period lessons: I drop the 3rd period, and wait for the child to verbalize the word on their own.
+Sooner or later, they usually will, especially once they hit the language explosion (somewhere 18 mo-2ish, usually. we bake bread, washcloths and dishes, button, and polish shoes... and so many other things.
 Some of the lessons take a few minutes.
 Some take twenty or more.
-I've seen 18 month olds sit for over half an hour practicing, after a 5 minute lesson on a material.
-It'a all in finding the right material for the child, at that particular moment.
+I've seen 18-month-olds sit for over half an hour practicing, after a 5-minute lesson on a material.
+It's all in finding the right material for the child, at that particular moment.
 It can definitely be challenging... but so wonderful too!